Bank’s reporting of suspicious or large transactions

 How and when is a Bank required to “report” large cash transactions?

--Any transaction of $10,000.00 or multiple transactions of $10,000.00 in total except for certain exemptions.
-Two Federal laws, the Bank Secrecy Act, and the USA Patriot Act (“Uniting and Strengthening America by Providing Appropriate Tools Require to Intercept and Obstruct Terrorism Act of 2002”) with similar provisions, give some guidance.
-The USA Patriot Act imposes the requirement to report certain cash transactions to the Department of Treasury, identical to existing IRS cash reporting requirements.
+Two Federal laws, the Bank Secrecy Act, and the USA Patriot Act (“Uniting and Strengthening America by Providing Appropriate Tools Required to Intercept and Obstruct Terrorism Act of 2002”) and one Executive Order 13224, with similar provisions, give some guidance.

-In addition, Executive order 13224 blocks property and prohibits transactions with person or entities on the list of “Specially Designated Nationals and Blocked Persons” published by the US Treasury Department.
-A searchable database can be found courtesy of First American Title Insurance,
+Executive order 13224 blocks property and prohibits transactions with person or entities on the list of “Specially Designated Nationals and Blocked Persons” published by the US Treasury Department.
+A searchable database can be found courtesy of First American Title Insurance, 1100 Walnut , Ste.
+2980, Kansas City MO 64106, at: https://www.firstam.net, under “reference” – “Frozen Assets/Terrorist Search.”

-Specifically the Bank Secrecy Act reads:
+In detail, Specifically the Bank Secrecy Act reads:

 “Sec.
 103.21 Reports by banks of suspicious transactions.